 In order to find an MSc in Actuarial Finance program that fits within your goals, review the options in the program listing.
 Fill out the lead form associated with the programs that seem most applicable.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-This is an English-taught programme of 120 ECTS which prepares students for careers in actuarial science, financial engineering or quantitative risk management within financial institutions.
+KU Leuven's Master of Actuarial and Financial Engineering prepares you for a wide array of careers in actuarial science, financial engineering or quantitative risk management ... +